Streamlight ProTac HL-X

 The trigger plays a significant role.
 The AR-15's trigger mechanism is simpler, with a cleaner break and shorter reset than most AK triggers.
 Aftermarket AR-15 triggers from Geissele, LaRue, and Timney offer crisp single-stage or two-stage pulls that directly improve practical accuracy.
 AK trigger options exist (ALG, CMC) but the selection is far more limited and the platform's inherent mechanical precision creates a lower ceiling regardless of trigger quality.

 The AK-47 typically delivers 2-4 MOA from factory.
 The loose tolerances that give the AK its famed reliability work against precision.
 The bolt has more play in the receiver, the barrel press-fit can vary, and the stamped receiver flexes slightly under firing stress.
 Modern AKs have improved: the Zastava ZPAP M70 and WBP Fox regularly achieve 2 MOA with quality ammunition.
-But "quality ammunition" for 7.62x39 is harder to find, as much of the available supply is steel-cased, corrosive-primed military surplus that was manufactured for reliability, not accuracy.
+But match-grade 7.62x39 is harder to find than for 5.56; much of the affordable supply is steel-cased commercial or surplus ammo built for reliability, not accuracy, and some surplus lots are still corrosive-primed, so check the primer type before you stock up.

 At 100 yards, both platforms are combat accurate.
 A 3 MOA AK still puts rounds inside a 3-inch circle at 100 yards, which is more than adequate for defensive or practical shooting.
 Beyond 300 yards, the AR-15 pulls ahead decisively.
 The combination of better inherent accuracy, flatter trajectory, and superior optics mounting gives the AR-15 a substantial advantage at distance.
 For shooters who need to engage targets past 300 yards, the AR-15 is the clear choice.